 Spotted Cabrilla, Epinephelus analogus

-The Spotted Cabrilla, Epinephelus analogus, whose common Spanish name is Cabrilla Pinta and known locally as Cabrilla and Cabrilla Pinta, is a member of the Grouper or Epinephelidae Family, known collectively known as “cabrillas” and “garropas” in Mexico.
+The Spotted Cabrilla, Epinephelus analogus, whose common Spanish name is Cabrilla Pinta and who is known locally as Cabrilla, is a member of the Grouper or Epinephelidae Family, known collectively known as “Cabrillas” and “Garropas” in Mexico.

-The Spotted Cabrilla has a pale, tan to grayish white elongated robust body that is covered with numerous circular brown spots that are smaller on the head and fins; they have four indistinct dark bars on the upper half of the sides.
-They have eleven dorsal spines and eight pectoral rays, keys to identification.
-The caudal fin is rounded.
+The Spotted Cabrillas have pale, tan to grayish-white, elongated, and robust bodies covered with numerous circular brown spots that are smaller on their head and fins; they have four indistinct dark bars on the upper half of their sides.
+They have eleven dorsal spines and eight pectoral rays, which are keys to identification.
+Their caudal fin is rounded.

-The Spotted Cabrilla is found both in rocky reefs and in shallow estuaries at depths up to 350 feet.
-They reach a maximum length of 114 cm (45 inches) and 22.3 kg (49 pounds) in weight.
-They are voracious predators feeding on crustaceans at night and small fishes during the day.
-The Spotted Cabrilla is found in all Mexican waters of the Pacific.
+The Spotted Cabrillas are found both in rocky reefs and in shallow estuaries at depths up to 350 feet.
+They reach a maximum length of 114 cm (45 inches) and weight of 22.3 kg (49 pounds).
+They are voracious predators feeding on crustaceans at night and small fish during the day.
+They are found in all Mexican waters of the Pacific.

-The Spotted Cabrilla can be confused with juvenile Pacific Goliath Grouper, Epinephelus quinquefasciatus (ten dorsal spines).
+The Spotted Cabrilla can be confused with the juvenile Pacific Goliath Grouper, Epinephelus quinquefasciatus (ten dorsal spines).

-The Spotted Cabilla is an excellent food fish and in high demand which has resulted in extensive overfishing, primarily in the central Sea of Cortez, for decades and due to the slow reproductive and growth rates they have virtually disappeared.
+The Spotted Cabrillas are an excellent food fish and in high demand.
+This has resulted in decades of extensive overfishing, primarily in the central Sea of Cortez.
+Due to their slow reproductive and growth rates, they have virtually disappeared.